-Gukhwaju, a Korean rice wine is made special because of the chrysanthemum flowers which serve as its flavoring.
+Gukhwaju, a Korean rice wine, is made special because of the chrysanthemum flowers which serve as its flavoring.
 Its strong association with Asian culture is no accident.
-The Chinese were the first to cultivate Chrysanthemums as flowering herbs in 15th Century BC.
-As an herb, this was used as a medicine and it was believed to have the power of life.
+The Chinese were the first to cultivate Chrysanthemums as flowering herbs in the 15th Century BC.
+The herb was used as a medicine and believed to have the power of life.

 The chrysanthemum was introduced to the Western world in the 17th century.
 Whilst in China, it was associated with life.
-In the west, it became a symbol of death as chrysanthemums were often placed on gravestones.
+In the West, it became a symbol of death, as chrysanthemums were often placed on gravestones.

 Characteristics of the Chrysanthemum Flower

 Although the traditional colors of a chrysanthemum plant are yellow, red, white, and purple, some varieties can be pink, lavender or multicolored.
-The chrysanthemum is generally characterized by its green alternate leaves and showy flowers.
-The flower, which is famous for its beauty, is a compound inflorescence which consists of individual flowers called florets.
-In the center, the florets are called disk florets which are considered perfect flowers because they possess both the stamen and pistil (the male and female reproductive organs).
+The chrysanthemum is generally characterised by its green alternate leaves and showy flowers.
+The flower, which is famous for its beauty, is a compound inflorescence (meaning: complete with stems, stalks, bracts, and flowers) which consists of individual flowers called florets.
+The centre florets are referred to as ‘disk florets’ and are considered perfect flowers because they possess both the stamen and pistil (the male and female reproductive organs).

 Modern Medicinal Value

-- They are rich in anthocyanins
+They are rich in anthocyanins

-- They are good for the eyes
+They are supposed to be good for the eyes

-- Chrysanthemum tea can help delay the signs of aging
+Chrysanthemum tea can help delay the signs of aging

 The negative effects of free radicals include wrinkles, aging, tissue damage, immune system damage, heart problems, Parkinson’s, Alzheimer’s, cell mutation, and cancer.
-Thus, drinking chrysanthemum tea does not only make one look younger, it can also help prolong one’s life as it maintains balance in the body by neutralizing free radicals.
+So, in short, drinking chrysanthemum tea does not only make you look younger, it can also help prolong your life, by maintaining the balance of particles in your body.

-- It may help treat anemia
+It may help treat anemia

-- It may help detoxify the liver
+It may help detoxify the liver